-Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Т1 All sectors Cybersecurity Description (incl. obstacles): The comprehensive AI threat analysis, including threat mechanisms, novel threats in cybersecurity and AI, and description of necessary tools Т2 All sectors Cybersecurity Description (incl. obstacles): A preliminary description of the security systems for AI, including defensive and reactive measures, enhanced explainability of AI and improved measures for fairness Т3 All sectors Cybersecurity Description (incl. obstacles): A plan for the verification and evaluation for the testing phase of the SAFAIR program
+Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation т1 All sectors Cybersecurity tacles): threat analysis, includi ecurity and AI, and descri • T2 All sectors Cybersecurity Description (incl. obstacles): A preliminary description of the security systems for AI, including defensive and reactive measures, enhanced explainability of AI and improved measures for fairness ТЗ All sectors Cybersecurity Description (incl. obstacles): A plan for the verification and evaluation for the testing phase of the SAFAIR program

-Т4 All sectors Cybersecurity Description (incl. obstacles): The first demonstration of the mechanisms and tools for securing Artificial Intelligence-based system Т5 All sectors Cybersecurity Description (incl. obs The final version of sec tacles): curity mechanisms and to ools for AI systems E1 All sectors Theoretical Foundation, Human Aspects, Data Security stacles): The SAFAIR e threats of adversarial measures E2 All sectors Theoretical Foundation, Human Aspects, Data Security program, explaining the ostacles): The SAFAI e possible ways bias couvent that from happening ld twist the decisions of E3 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): The SAFAIR explainable AI educational program, walking the individuals, start to finish, through the necessary knowledge and skills to deploy successful, secure, fair and explainable AI solutions in a way that is agnostic to the domain C1 All sectors Theoretical Foundation, Human Aspects, Data Security
+Τ4 All sectors Cybersecurity Description (incl. obstacles): The first demonstration of the mechanisms and tools for securing Artificial Intelligence-based systems Т5 All sectors Cybersecurity Description (incl. obs The final version of sec tacles): curity mechanisms and to ools for AI systems E1 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): The SAFAIR secure AI educational program, explaining the threats of adversarial learning along with the defensive and reactive measures E2 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): The SAFAIR fair AI educational program, explaining the possible ways bias could twist the decisions of AI and the ways to prevent that from happening E3 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): The SAFAIR explainable AI educational program, walking the individuals, start to finish, through the necessary knowledge and skills to deploy successful, secure, fair and explainable AI solutions in a way that is agnostic to the domain C1 All sectors Theoretical Foundation, Human Aspects, Data Security

-Description (incl. obstacles): A certification exam for ICT professionals proving their ability to secure AI algorithms against adversarial threats, checking the individual's ability to understand, spot, secure against, react to and eliminate the threat of adversarial attacks on machine learning algorithms C2 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): A certification exam for IC professionals proving their ability to secure AI algorithms against an possible bias either coming from data collection or from the way the specific algorithms process the data СЗ All sectors Data Security Description (incl. obstacles): THE SAFAIR SEAL OF APP A certification geared towards the venues utilizing AI, pr utilized algorithms are secure, explainable and fair
+Description (incl. obstacles): A certification exam for ICT professionals proving their ability to secure AI algorithms against adversarial threats, checking the individual's ability to understand, spot, secure against, react to and eliminate the threat of adversarial attacks on machine learning algorithms C2 All sectors Theoretical Foundation, Human Aspects, Data Security Description (incl. obstacles): A certification exam for ICT professionals proving their ability to secure AI algorithms against any possible bias either coming from data collection or from the way the specific algorithms process the data C3 All sectors Data Security Description (incl. obstacles): THE SAFAIR SEAL OF APPROVAL - A certification geared towards the venues utilizing AI, proving the utilized algorithms are secure, explainable and fair